CSTR-Edinburgh/magphase/README.md

 ```
 sudo pip install numpy scipy soundfile matplotlib
 ```

-2. Download and compile SPTK and REAPER:
+2. If you have SPTK and REAPER already installed in your system (e.g. in a Merlin installation), edit the **config.ini** file providing the paths for **reaper** and the SPTK's **mcep** binaries.
+Otherwise, download and compile SPTK and REAPER by:
 ```
 cd tools
 ./download_and_compile_tools.sh
 ```
-This will compile SPTK and REAPER automatically for you...and that's it!
+This will compile and configure SPTK and REAPER automatically for you...and that's it!

 ## V. Usage:
 Just go to ```/demos```, read the instructions inside the demo scripts, which are very discriptive.